cheridanis/Math-In-Step/README.md

 Use **createproblem.html** to start creating math problem

-Use **solveproblem.html** to let student working on math problem
+Use **solveproblem.html** to let student works on math problems

-Use **analytics.html** to start analyzing student submission
+Use **analytics.html** to start analyzing student submissions

-Open it in Windows, in MacOS, in Linux, in Android, in iOS and in any operating system that supports modern browser
+Run it in Windows, in MacOS, in Linux, in Android, in iOS and in any operating system that supports modern browser

 Start solving — no setup required!